bnfour/dotnet-telegram-forwarder/readme.md

     "sticker": string
 }
 ```
-* `token` is this service's user identifier, randomly generated per Telegram user, with abilities to withdraw it or replace with a new one anytime.
+* `token` is this service's user identifier, randomly generated per Telegram user, can be changed and removed by the user.
 It's a 16 characters long string that may contain alphanumerics, and plus and equals signs (So `[0-9a-zA-Z+=]{16}`).
 * `silent` is boolean to indicate whether them message from the bot in Telegram will come with a notification with sound.
 Behaves what you'd expect.
 If not supplied, defaults to `false`.
 Please note that the end user is able to mute the bot, effectively rendering this option useless.

-The next two parameters should be provided for a text notification:
+These two parameters should be provided for a text notification:
 * `message` is the text of the message to be sent via the bot.
 Maximum length is 4096 (also happens to be a maximum length of one Telegram message).
 * `type` is used to select between two supported text parse modes: `"plaintext"` for plain text, and `"markdown"` for MarkdownV2 as described in [Telegram docs](https://core.telegram.org/bots/api#markdownv2-style).
 If value is not supplied, defaults to `"plaintext"`.
 These two are separated, because Telegram flavoured Markdown requires escaping for a fairly common plaintext punctuation marks, and will fail if not formed correctly.